entttom/timai/README.md

 - **Non-commercial and personal use**: Free
 - **Commercial use**: Requires a commercial license

-The license will automatically convert to the Mozilla Public License Version 2.0 on January 1, 2029.

 See [LICENSE](LICENSE) for full details.

 ## Credits